COPD Treatment Near Buffalo, NY

 On rare occasions, COPD can be caused by a genetic disorder that decreases the production of specific protein.
 This disorder is known as Alpha-1-antitrypsin.
 An alpha-1-antitrypsin deficiency may cause emphysema to develop in people who have never smoked cigarettes.
 Alpha-1-antitrypsin is a substance in the lungs that fights the enzyme trypsin (or protease).
 Trypsin is an enzyme released by immune cells in both the digestive tract and in the lungs, which fights bacteria or digests food.
 In people who are alpha-1-antitrypsin deficient, the lungs cannot fight the destructive nature of the trypsin.
 Therefore, the lung tissue is progressively weakened and destroyed, similar to what is found in a person who has smoked cigarettes.

-Stem cells are the body’s natural healing system.
-The Lung Institute state-of-the-art clinics harvest stem cells from a patient’s own blood or bone marrow and reintroduce them into the body, directing their healing ability toward lung tissue.
-This high dose of stem cells promote healing and helps patients breathe more easily.
+Cells are the body’s natural healing system.
+The Lung Institute state-of-the-art clinics harvest cells from a patient’s own blood or bone marrow and reintroduce them into the body, directing their healing ability toward lung tissue.
+This high dose of cells promote healing and helps patients breathe more easily.

 The city of Pittsburgh leads lung disease research with programs like those at the Simmons Center for Interstitial Lung Disease at the University of Pittsburgh.
 The Pittsburgh Lung Institute clinic treats interstitial lung disease and other serious lung disorders including COPD, emphysema, chronic bronchitis, pulmonary fibrosis and black lung.